NLaff/Lafferty.co-v2/content/recipies/guacamole.md

 cuisine = "Mexican"
 calories = 250
 ingredients = ["3 avocados", "1 tomato", "1 handful of cilantro, chopped", "3-5 green onions", "1 jalapeno (optional)", "1/2 lime, juiced", "2 teaspoons salt", "1 tablespoon sriracha"]
 instructions = ["Peel and pit the avocados.
 Dice tomatoes, green onion, and jalapeno, optionally remove seeds for less heat.
 Chop cilantro.", "In a bowl, add avocado and other ingredients.
 Add salt, lime juice, and sriracha.
-Mash to desired consistency with a fork", "Serve immediately or cover with plastic wrap for 1 hour."]
+Mash to desired consistency with a fork.", "Serve immediately or cover with plastic wrap for 1 hour."]

 +++